 - Abiding by the Professional Practice Standards for Registered Psychotherapists and Code of Ethics.

-- Ensuring your information on the Public Register is current and that you are using the correct credentials in your professional practice and any advertising or promotional materials.
+- Ensuring your information on the Public Register is current (if not, update it using the Public Register Update form) and that you are using the correct credentials in your professional practice and any advertising or promotional materials.